Application for PhD

 certified copies of the exams taken in the home country need to be provided

-board)).
-The normal procedure is that the inquiry about equivalence will be
+(switch board)).
+The normal procedure is that the inquiry about equivalence

-passed by the mentor to this central office, not by the PhD applicant.
-In
+will be passed by the mentor to this central office, not by the PhD

-case the central office in Bonn states that no equivalence is given, there is
+applicant.
+In case the central office in Bonn states that no equivalence is

-the possibility to take special courses in our University to achieve this
+given, there is the possibility to take special courses in our University to

 In case you would like to do a PhD in Pharmacy, but working in a different